Elections in Nepal: Transition era

-The Interim Administration Act of Nepal, 1952 promulgated by King Tribhuwan after the end of the Rana regime made provisions an Election Commission for the first time.
+The Interim Administration Act of Nepal, 1952 promulgated by King Tribhuvan after the end of the Rana regime made provisions an Election Commission for the first time.
 The act also gave everyone in the country over the age of 21 a right to adult franchise.
 The Constitution of the Kingdom of Nepal 1959, prepared under the advice of Sir Ivor Jennings created 109 constituencies in the country and reiterated the right to adult franchise for everyone over the age of 21.

 Constitutional monarchy era

-The constitution of 1990 had a provision for a bicameral parliament.
-The House of Representatives (lower house) and the National Assembly (upper house).
+The constitution of 1990 had a provision for a bicameral parliament consisting of the House of Representatives (lower house) and the National Assembly (upper house).
 The country was divided into 205 constituencies which would elected members to the House of Representatives for a term of five years.
 The National Assembly had 60 members, 35 of whom would be elected by the electoral college of the House of Representatives, 3 each from the five development regions of Nepal, 15 in total, which would be elected by an electoral college of village, municipalities and districts and 10 members appointed by the monarch.
 The right to franchise was also extended to everyone over the age of 18.